adriaan-vd-graaf/genome_integration/README.md

 3. `calibrated_p_value` the _p_ value after calibration

 ###### _p_ value calibration of non-null simulations
-If you want to calibrate _p_ values without computing the beta distribution, you specify the alpha and beta parameters combined with the `--only_calibrate` option in the following way:
+If you want to calibrate _p_ values without computing the beta distribution coefficients, you specify the alpha and beta parameters combined with the `--only_calibrate` option in the following way:
 ```shell script
 #Run this from the ./mr_link/ directory